Software Guide2 min read

 Conduct Vision Fear Conditioning Software Manual

-This manual provides instructions for installing, configuring, and operating the ConductVision Fear Conditioning Software, which is used to conduct fear conditioning experiments with video tracking capabilities on rodents.
-The document covers software installation, experiment setup, stimulus protocol configuration, video tracking, hardware adapter integration, data export, and troubleshooting procedures.
+This manual covers the installation, configuration, and operation of ConductVision Fear Conditioning Software, a GPU-based application used to conduct fear conditioning experiments with maze types and video tracking capabilities.
+The documentation includes instructions for software setup, experiment configuration, stimulus protocol management, hardware adapter integration, and data analysis features.

-ConductVision Specification
+ConductVision Catwalk Specification

 Need more help?